jamesclarence/boxscore/README.md

 A Ruby on Rails web application used to create and build box scores for basketball.

+## Bloc Capstone Project

+This is the capstone project for the Rails Web Development track on [Bloc](http://bloc.io).

 ## User Stories

 1. As a **User**, I want to sign up for a free account by providing a user name, password and email.